 While coffee has long gotten a bad rap because of its caffeine content, it also contains beneficial antioxidants, including significant amounts of hydrocinnamic acid and polyphenols.

-In fact, coffee is the number one source of antioxidants in the US diet, with researchers noting “nothing else even comes close.”2 The antioxidants may even help neutralize the harsher effects of the caffeine that coffee naturally contains.3
+In fact, because Americans drink so much of it, coffee is the number one source of antioxidants in the U.S. diet - with researchers noting “nothing else even comes close.”2 The antioxidants may even help neutralize the harsher effects of the caffeine that coffee naturally contains.3

 Coffee May Be Good for Your Heart